mkollaro/taskrunner/README.md

 #### The name of a task

 By default, the name of a task is the class name.
 To have more readable logs, you can specify the keyword `name` in the task configuration.
+The task names can be important for configuration redefinition from the command line.

-#### Redefining the configuration trough CLI arguments
+#### Redefining the task configuration trough CLI arguments

 Sometimes you want to run a sequence of tasks with some changes in their configuration, but don't want to change the files.
 You can redefine it using